Rating based in our MyHeritage review

 You can contact your DNA matches and gain access to a chromosome browser tool.
 You can use this tool to graphically map your chromosomes and view shared DNA segments between matches.

 With a subscription, you can view an expanded family tree of your DNA matches and explore them in more detail.
 It gives you access to extensive genealogical records, including census records, death and birth records, marriage records, and immigration records.
-Over 11 billion historical documents are searchable through the My Heritage database and can be automatically matched to your family tree.
+Over 11 billion historical records are searchable through the My Heritage database and search engine and can be automatically matched to your family tree.
+Customers can pay for a subscription with a credit card, PayPal, bank transfer, electronic check, or wire transfer.

 The health test also gives access to 18 carrier status reports.
 They assess your potential to pass on genetic conditions to your children.
 These include Tay-Sachs, cystic fibrosis, and 16 other diseases.